mesosphere/dcos-docs-site/pages/version-policy/index.md

 ## DC/OS Platform Version Compatibility Matrix

-The below matrix provides guidance to which platform components and operating environments are tested to run DC/OS on.
-Customers that are running DC/OS on non-supported platform components should upgrade to a supported component.
+The following matrix shows the platform components and operating environments on which DC/OS has been tested; DC/OS will run on these components.
+Customers running DC/OS on non-supported platform components should upgrade to a supported component.
 For clarity, Mesosphere only provides support services to paying customers under a written agreement; the term “supported” in Mesosphere documentation refers to whether the indicated software component has been tested for compatibility.

 |Display Icon | Service |